jose94752/ClipEdit/Docs/en/presentation.md

 ## Numbered bubbles

-Add a set of numbered bubbles on top of your document to facilitate the explanation of multi-steps actions.
+Add a set of numbered bubbles on top of your document to create legends or facilitate the explanation of multi-steps actions.

 ## Arrows